arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 * The *PLC program layer* will manage internal communication and data handling.
 It can be programmed to read sensor information that is obtained via selected Modbus protocol or available I/O pins.
 Then use this data to send out to or receive from the Arduino sketch layer.

 * The *Arduino sketch* will handle data exchange bound between the PLC program layer and the Arduino IoT Cloud platform.
-The methods are '__PLCOut.varname__' and '__PLCIn.varname__', which are used to acccess the shared variables.
+The methods are '__PLCOut.varname__' and '__PLCIn.varname__', which are used to access the shared variables.
 For the purpose of the tutorial and to easily classify these methods, we will replace the 'varname' with the 'Shared_variable' tag.

   Therefore, the '__PLCOut.Shared_Variable__' and '__PLCIn.Shared_Variable__' methods manage the shared variables that facilitate communication between the two systems: